secondemorte/Actions-html/README.md

 **Copy the actions.py in the same folder as actions.html**

-Compile actions.py this way : python actions.py (or python3 actions.py if you are using python3)
+Compile actions.py this way : "python actions.py" (or python3 actions.py if you are using python3)

 Once compiled, the python script will write actions.html and open it on your default web browser